opsani/skopos-ads-login/README.md

 - if the environment in which Docker is running does not have your AD system as the DNS resolver, add one or more `--dns` options, specifying alternate DNS servers that are part of the AD domain and can answer the queries required to find an AD domain controller.
 - if you already have a server certificate, map the file into the container's filesystem namespace with -v /path/to/my/cert.pem:/cert.pem and replace the `--autocert ...` option given to Skopos with `--certfile /cert.pem`.
 If starting Skopos as a docker-swarm service, the certificate can be mapped with the --secret option (unlike -v, this allows starting on any swarm node).

 When using the newly-built image to start Skopos, the freshly-started engine is functional and accessible on the network, but will not be able to authenticate immediately against AD.
 For this the container needs to be joined to the AD domain as a member.
-Run the following command to do this, replacing the :
+Run the following command to do this, replacing the uppercase placeholder strings as described below:

 ```
 docker exec -ti skopos /skopos/ad-join [-u ADMINUSR] [-g 'DOM\GROUP'] DOM REALM